gamernetwork/gastatsdash/docs/settings.rst

 ``Statsdash/report_schedule.py``

-A list of the separate reports the scheduler will run.
+This is where you list all the reports you want the scheduler to run.

 In the ``report_scheduler.py-example`` you should be able to see an example configuration.